How to Thicken Hair: 4 Foods to Promote a Healthier Mane

 According to Harvard Health, at least a third of women experience thinning hair.
 In men, hereditary hair loss is the most common cause of thinning hair.
-Unlike men, women can have thinning hair without going bald.
+Unlike men, women can have without going bald.
 This type of hair loss can be associated with inflammatory conditions in the body, or female-pattern hair loss, which can be caused by genetics, hormones, and age.

 The American Academy of Dermatology notes that not all hair loss is permanent, and eating foods containing hair-strengthening nutrients can help thicken hair.

 Foods for Healthier Hair